Eloy Jiménez Player Props: White Sox vs. Angels

-On Tuesday, Eloy Jimenez (.220 on-base percentage in past 10 games, 75 points below season-long percentage) and the Chicago White Sox play the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
+On Wednesday, Eloy Jimenez (.250 batting average in his past 10 games, with four doubles, two home runs, a walk and four RBI) and the Chicago White Sox face the Los Angeles Angels, whose starting pitcher will be Jaime Barria.
 First pitch is at 9:38 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Angels.
+He collected two extra-base hits in his previous game (3-for-4 with two doubles) against the Angels.

 Eloy Jiménez Game Info & Props vs. the Angels